 Overview

-Operated by CHTL, the ECQA aims to assist the University in ascertaining how well students have achieved its Seven Graduate Attributes (GAs) through collection of direct and indirect evidence.
-Figure 1 and Figure 2 illustrate its components and operation respectively.
+Operated by CHTL, the ECQA aims to assist the University in ascertaining how well students have achieved its Seven Graduate Attributes (GAs) through the collection of direct and indirect evidence.
+Figure 1 and Figure 2 illustrate its components and operation, respectively.

 Evidence Collection for Quality Assurance Evidence Collection for Quality Assurance